Background & Authority

 The Amateur Radio Emergency Service (ARES) consists of licensed amateurs who have voluntarily registered their qualifications and equipment for communications duty in the public service when disaster strikes.
 Every licensed amateur, regardless of membership in the ARRL or any other local or national organization, is eligible to register with ARES.
 The only qualification, other than possession of an Amateur Radio license, is a sincere desire to serve.
 Because ARES is an amateur service, only licensed amateurs are eligible to participate.
 The possession of emergency-powered equipment is desirable, but is not a requirement for participation.

-The primary RACES/ARES station is located within the Cape May County Emergency Management Communications Center (EMCC), Cape May Court House, NJ.
-RACES/ARES operates over 20 additional stations throughout the County, located in various Municipal EOCs, Fire Depts., Police Stations, and private homes.
+The primary RACES-ARES station is located within the Cape May County Office Of Emergency Management, Yorktown Road in the Cape May County Airport Complex.
+RACES-ARES operates over 20 additional stations throughout the County, located in various Municipal EOCs, Fire Depts., Nursing Facilities, Woodbine Developmental Center and private homes.
 These stations provide communications to the County EOC, Area EOCs, and between municipalities during a disaster.
-These stations are managed by a RACES/ARES Operator under the direction of the RO/EC or ARO or AEC
+These stations are managed by a RACES-ARES Operator under the direction of the RO/EC or ARO or AEC

-A call-up roster is maintained at the EMCC.
-The EMCC is staffed 24 hours per day and the call-up roster is activated by the County Communications Officer/ARRL EC or his designee.
-Any competent government official, be it a Peace Officer, Emergency Manager, or Fire Chief, may request a RACES/ARES call out.
-RACES/ARES may self-activate a radio net call-up during significant events such as a major storm in order to maintain readiness.
-Alertness and responsiveness is key to the RACES/ARES function.
+A call-up roster is maintained at the OEM.
+The OEM is staffed 24 hours per day and the call-up roster is activated by the County Communications Officer/ARRL EC or his designee.
+Any competent government official, be it a Peace Officer, Emergency Manager, or Fire Chief, may request a RACES-ARES call out.
+RACES-ARES may self-activate a radio net call-up during significant events such as a major storm in order to maintain readiness.
+Alertness and responsiveness is key to the RACES-ARES function.
 Members may monitor local agencies through the use of scanner receivers, amateur equipment or other devices.